Blog Policies and Submission Guidelines

 Posts

 • We accept original pieces on any aspect of urban history or on topics that are of interest to urbanists.
-These may take the form of essays, historiographies, bibliographies, transcribed interviews, reviews of books or other media, overviews of special collections, travelogues, or news analyses.
+These may take the form of research essays, historiographical essays, interviews, reviews of books or other media, overviews of special collections, travelogues, or news analyses.

 • For essays, reviews, historiographies, bibliographies, and news analysis, use links or Chicago Style footnotes to properly attribute others’ scholarship and reporting.
 When linking to books, please avoid booksellers; we prefer you link to the publisher’s website or Google Books.